1-basil/simple-auth/README.md

 the validation of each text field with regex pattern during each await moment the is a loading screen and is come across any error there is error screen.

+## file and dependencies
+check out pubspec.yaml in repo for linking all the image assests and fonts also for plugins visit dart plugin offical site refer version from ymal file and images and fonts are in assets and fonts folder

+ridirections are in screens folder includes login,signup,errorpage etc, homepage in home file, shared has loading screen, database service file and authentication service file in service folder, user data model which are taken instance later are in models folder,

+also check out app level , root level build gradle

 ## get started